NutmegCat/NutmegCat/README.md

 `CE Student`

 Hello👋 I'm Aaron, a first year Computer Engineering student 🛠️.
-My personal projects are usually written in Python🐍, which is why there's almost none of them.
+My personal projects are usually written in Rust🦀, which is why there's almost none of them.
 I'm currently on the road to doing some more projects in languages which I enjoy and don't loathe ~~(_MATLAB_)~~.
 All projects on my github currently are basic high school level projects with some arduino 🎛️ things sprinkled in.

 <div align="center">
     <p align="center"></p>